JorTurFer/ShortcutShell/README.md

 |"close"|close|If any command is in execution, closes it|
 |"clear"|clear|Clear the window|

-System arguments
+## System arguments

-	1.-p "path" -> Indicate the path of the binary
+	-p "path" -> Indicate the path of the binary
-	2.-d "true/false" -> Indicate if the command should be attached to shell or not
+	-d "true/false" -> Indicate if the command should be attached to shell or not

 ## Usage Commands
 |Command|Syntax|Description|